Earthquakes on May 3, 2026

 122.3 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.0 earthquake 61 km SE of Denali National Park, Alaska with origin time 22:29 UTC on May 3, 2026.
-The event originated approximately 122.3 km below the surface, classifying it as intermediate depth.
+Reports of a magnitude 2.0 earthquake 61 km SE of Denali National Park, Alaska came in on May 3, 2026 at 22:29 UTC.
+This was a intermediate depth earthquake, focused at 122.3 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-The epicenter is at 63.098°, -150.984°.
+Coordinates: 63.098°, -150.984°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-03